itpamendola/FreePower/README.md

 FreePower, by L. Amendola (2023)
 ================================
-Collaboration with M. Pietroni, M. Marinucci, M. Quartin
+Collaboration with  T. Harder, M. Marinucci, M. Quartin, M. Pietroni.

 FreePower is composed of two Mathematica notebooks, to be run in sequence.
 It produces the calculations of paper arXiv:2307.02117.
 If you use this code, please cite that paper.